How To Remove Self-Tanner From Hair

 For color-treated red hair: Redken Color Extend Shampoo.

-You will find some products on the market which help to strip permanent color from the hair, and these can be quite successful when removing self-tanning stains from hair as well, but only if you’re okay with removing color from your hair at the same time as removing the self-tanner.
+You will find some products on the market that help to strip permanent color from the hair, and these can be quite successful when removing self-tanning stains from hair as well, but only if you’re okay with removing color from your hair at the same time as removing the self-tanner.

 Lemon